wix-playground/dapperdox/docs/author-overlays.md

           - `method.md` - Overlay applied to all API methods.
         - `resource/`
           - `resource.md` - Overlay applied to all resource pages.
-    - `sections/` - Contains additional documentation and overlays appropriate to each OpenAPI specification.
+    - `sections/` - Contains additional documentation and overlays for specific OpenAPI specifications.
-      - `[specification-ID]` - The kabab case of the OpenAPI `info.title` member.
+      - `[specification-ID]` - The kabab case of the OpenAPI `info.title` member of the specification the overlays are for.
             - `guides/` - Directory containing guides for appropriate for the named OpenAPI specification.
             - `reference/` -
               - `api.md` - Overlay applied to all API pages of this specification.
               - `[api-name].md` - Overlay applied to a specific API page of this specification.
               - `[api-name]/`
                     - `[operation-name].md` - Overlay applied to a specific method, identified by operation, for this named API.
                     - `method.md` - Overlay applied to all methods of this named API.
               - `[operation-name].md` - Overlay applied to all methods with the given operation name, for all APIs in the specification.
               - `method.md` - Overlay applied to all methods of all APIs in the specification.
             - `resource/`
               - `resource.md` - Overlay applied to all resource pages of this API.

 ## Enabling author debug mode